 “All disease begins in the gut.” – Hippocrates

-Many of the issues stemming from poor gut health is an overly permeable intestinal lining, now being commonly referred to as leaky gut syndrome.
+Many of the issues which stem from poor gut health is an overly permeable intestinal lining, now being commonly referred to as leaky gut syndrome.

 Here’s a list of possible issues that may be attributed to poor gut health, often associated with leaky gut and intestinal dysbiosis – a disturbance in the microbiome, as adapted by Marcelle Pick, Ob/Gyn NP & Founder of WomenToWomen.com: